LammergeierFerekt/emotional-form/emotional-form/README.txt

 Dependencies: Managed via package.json (e.g., express, cors).

 Local Hosting: You’re using a Node.js server (server.js) to serve the static files and handle form submissions.

+1. Language
+Since your backend is built with Node.js and Express, select:

+Language: Node
+2. Root Directory (Optional)
+If all your project files are in the emotional-form folder and you don’t have additional subdirectories with unrelated code, you can leave this blank.
+Render will use the root directory by default.

+If your project files are inside a subfolder (like src or similar), set the Root Directory to that folder.

+For your setup:

+Leave this blank unless your code is inside a subfolder.
+3. Build Command
+Since you’re using Node.js, you’ll likely need to install dependencies with npm install.
+If there’s no specific build step, the build command will simply install dependencies.

+Build Command:

+bash
+Copy
+Edit
+npm install
+4. Start Command
+The Start Command should be the command that runs your app.
+Assuming you are using server.js as the entry point, the command will be:

+Start Command:

+bash
+Copy
+Edit
+node server.js